 A waste management company with decades of experience can provide invaluable insights into your toughest waste operations challenges and the best ways to solve them.
 A company that offers you a dedicated account manager who works closely with, and really listens to, their customers will know what works and what doesn’t – and they should pass that knowledge on to you at every opportunity.

-Partner with a waste management consultant that has helped many companies like yours and can share their informed and industry-specific advice.
+Partner with a waste managed services provider that has helped many companies like yours and can share their informed and industry-specific advice.

 4. Recycling and regulatory compliance is hard work.

 We hear that one over and over.
-A consolidated waste management broker can actually make recycling and regulatory compliance easier.
+A consolidated waste managed services provider can actually make recycling and regulatory compliance easier.
 Some of these companies have people on staff who specialize in this, including Zero Waste managers.

 Compliance with waste regulations becomes much less stressful when you only contract with a proven, full service provider and proven haulers.
 Ask your waste management company how it screens vendors for environmental compliance and who will be working on your account.
 Do they check to ensure haulers are not only sufficiently insured, but also have a system in place to monitor the certificates of insurance after the originals have expired?

 5. I can never get my waste collector on the phone.

-If you have to work hard to get in touch with someone who is supposed to be working hard for you, you’ve called the wrong company.
+If you have to use a portal or work hard to get in touch with someone who is supposed to be working hard for you, you’ve called the wrong company.

 Demand a dedicated account manager who knows your business, your unique needs and the best way to help you save money, time and hassles.
 You should have a direct line to your service provider, whether via the phone or through a dedicated and constantly monitored email inbox.
 Customer service interactions should yield a prompt, insightful response and your account manager should have a strong relationship with you and each of the locations they manage for you.